vetienne74/hpcscan/README.md

 hpcscan is a tool for benchmarking scientific computing kernels on various platforms.

-It features several categories of test cases aiming to measure memory, computation or interconnect bandwidth.
+It features several categories of test cases aiming to measure memory, computation and interconnect bandwidth.

 All cases are validated with embedded reference solutions.